 - Elective courses on topics such as marketing strategy, advertising theory, social media marketing, marketing and sustainability, and sales management

-See Marketing in the UI General Catalog to learn more about the major and graduating with honors.
+See Marketing in the UI General Catalog to learn more about required course work for the major and graduating with honors.